 - Do you find yourself saying, “What can I do with this?” or “How can I help this person?”
 Or “How can I make him/her better?” or even wondering, “Why can’t I fix him/her?” or “Should I just walk away?”

-I have found over the 25 plus years of providing counseling that people will recognize something isn’t right long before they figure out what to do.
+We have found over the past several years of providing counseling that people will recognize something isn’t right long before they figure out what to do.
 If you are one of those who feels stuck, confused, or not sure what to do, then you are not alone.
 There are answers and solutions in coping and dealing with a loved one who has an addiction.
-I have worked with people in this situation and have helped them find answers in order to assist them through the confusing thoughts and hurtful feelings associated with being in a relationship with an “addict”.
+We have worked with people in this situation and have helped them find answers in order to assist them through the confusing thoughts and hurtful feelings associated with being in a relationship with an “addict”.

 You may ask…

 “Why do I need to go to counseling anyway, it’s my partner’s/spouse’s problem?”

 This indeed is a great question.
 After all, you are not the one with the addiction, your partner is.
 We have found that when the non-addictive partner comes to counseling they find new ways of coping with their partner as well as ways of taking care of themselves.
 This is something they hadn’t really been doing because they were reacting to their spouse or partner and adjusting to the addiction…or as it has been said many many times over the years — living in “Co-dependency”.
 Sometimes it may appear as if one spouse or partner is the only one “responsible” for the conflicts and troubles.
 However, this is very rarely the case!
 What most have found is that both spouses/partners contribute to their relationship problems in a passive and/or aggressive way.
 As hard as it is to recognize now, this even occurs with the non-addicted spouse or partner (who may be trying to gain control of something or someone who is out-of-control).
 Progress can in fact be made even when the addicted partner does not participate in counseling.

 “How can I do counseling alone?”